15+ Mind-Blowing Smartphone Sales Statistics 2023

 The Chinese business, which has its headquarters in Beijing, released its first mobile device (the Xiaomi Mi 1) in 2011.

-Xiaomi was the most popular smartphone company in China by 2014.
+Xiaomi was the most popular smartphone company in China in 2014.

 It is currently well renowned for offering inexpensive Android devices that have captured the hearts of millions of customers.